rasagnauppula01/rasagnauppula01/README.md

 ---

-🌱 I'm a passionate and self-motivated **Frontend Developer** with a background in **Electronics and Communication Engineering**, and dream of contributing my skills to a reputed firm as a MERN stack developer!
+🌱 I'm a passionate and self-motivated **Frontend Developer** with a background in **Electronics and Communication Engineering**, and dream of contributing my skills to a reputed firm as a **MERN Stack Developer**!

 💻 I enjoy building user-friendly and responsive web interfaces and am always exploring new technologies to level up my skills.